An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below: Results

 The reason for the onset of the central and dual-circulation instabilities can be explained from consideration of the dimensionless $\Pi_s$ parameter.
 For very small $\Pi_s$ values, the zero flow state can remain stable due to the conduction of the heat through the fluid, as well as the stabilizing effect of the background stratification, but as the surface heating increases, the stabilizing effect of the stratification is overcome, and convection begins to dissipate the additional heat.

 The growth rate of each of the eigenmodes is plotted against $\Pi_s$ in Figure \ref{fig:growth_rate_vs_PIs}.
-Each exhibits a roughly linear trend in growth rate in the unstable regime.
-A line is fit to these unstable points to give an estimate of the critical $\Pi_s$ value for each eigenmode.
-We find that the critical value of the dual-circulation eigenmode to be approximately $0.875$, whereas for the central-circulation eigenmode it is approximately $0.872$.
-The slope of the linear trend of growth rate against $\Pi_s$ is found to be 1.91 for the dual circulation, and 1.95 for the central circulation.
-Thus, the central circulation has a lower critical value than the dual circulation, and the growth rate of the central circulation grows faster with $\Pi_s$ in comparison to the dual circulation.
-Both of these findings indicate that the central-circulation eigenmode is the most unstable mode in a perfectly symmetric external configuration.
+We find that the critical value of the dual-circulation eigenmode to be approximately $0.87515$, whereas for the central-circulation eigenmode it is approximately $0.8716$.
+Thus, the central circulation has a lower critical value than the dual circulation, after which the growth rate of both modes appear to grow at approximately the same rate.
+This indicates that the central-circulation eigenmode is the most unstable mode in a perfectly symmetric external configuration for all $\Pi_s$.

+Figure \ref{fig:EV_spectra} shows the eigenvalue spectra for two $\Pi_s$ values near the critical values.
+We only show eigenvalues converged to a residual of $\epsilon < 10^{-6}$, which leaves only a few eigenvalues at each $\Pi_s$ value.
+We also specifically mark the eigenvalues that represent the central circulation and dual circulation eigenmodes, respectively.
+At $\Pi_s = 0.872$, in Figure \ref{fig:EV_spectra}(a), only the central circulation mode is unstable, having a growth rate $\mathrm{Re}(\omega) > 0$.
+As $\Pi_s$ is increased to 0.876 in Figure \ref{fig:EV_spectra}(b), the dual circulation growth rate increases and becomes positive.
+No other positive eigenvalues are found, and all eigenvalues have zero imaginary part.